-From an economic perspective Poland is influenced by a larger regional economy.
-While Cumberland County certainly has an influence on the Community, it is the tri-county region of Androscoggin, Oxford and Franklin that has and will continue to have the major economic influence on the Town of Poland.
+From an economic perspective, Poland is influenced by a larger regional economy.
+While Cumberland County certainly has an influence on the Community, it is the tri-county region of Androscoggin, Oxford and Franklin that has, and will continue to have, the major economic influence on the Town of Poland.

-The largest employers in Lewiston and Auburn are: Sisters of Charity Health, Central Maine Medical Center, TB Banknorth Group, Bates College, Lewiston School Department, Auburn School Department, City of Lewiston-municipal government, Tambrands, Inc., Wal-Mart Supercenter, Wal-Mart Distribution Center, Panolam (Pioneer Plastics), and Ecs fka Livebridge, Inc.
+The largest employers in Lewiston and Auburn are: Sisters of Charity Health, Central Maine Medical Center, TB Banknorth Group, Bates College, Lewiston School Department, Auburn School Department, City of Lewiston-municipal government, P&G, Inc., Wal-Mart Supercenter, Wal-Mart Distribution Center, and Panolam (Pioneer Plastics).